How to manually publish messages to RabbitMQ

 Compared to the built-in RabbitMQ management plugin, RabbitGUI provides quite a few quality-of-life improvements, such as :

-• an actual JSON editor (same editor as VSCode) to help you format your messages
+• An actual JSON editor (editor from VSCode) to help you highlight and format your messages using ⇧⌥F

-• the ability to select where to publish your message based on available bindings
+• The ability to select where to publish your message with which routing key based on available bindings

 You can learn more about RabbitGUI here.